renecotyfanboy/leagueProject/docs/loserQ/autocorrelation.md

 The envelope of the previous graph represents the spread on this measure due to computing this auto-correlation for a set of individual game histories.
 This auto-correlation varies from one player to another, and this envelopes gives us an idea of how much this quantity varies.

+## Instantaneous winrate analysis?